 These patent plaques hang next to me on my study wall.
 They were sent by the law firm of a previous company.
 I don’t think that’s typically done, but I’d been very accessible to them while the patents wound their way through the U.S. Patent & Trademark Office.
 Since some of them took ten years to issue, I had long since moved on and they appreciated my helpfulness.
 As a reward, I received these plaques and the patents were sold to an unrelated software company in the midst of a patent dispute with another multi-billion dollar software company.
 Good times.

-I am a listed inventor on more than twenty issued patents.
-My rough estimate is that my name appears on at least another twenty-five applications—in varying stages of review—that have yet to issue .
+I am a listed inventor on some forty issued patents.
 Although I’m immensely proud of the products that hatched these patents, I’m not as pleased with the patents themselves.
 I’m not sure I even understand them when I read them.
 They represent work done years, even a decade ago.
 In each of these cases, my companies filed these patents as a defensive maneuver.
 We patented them so nobody else would.
 More importantly, we patented them so nobody else would patent them and then sue us.
 Every patent accumulated into the war chest also serves as a deterrence in the mutual assured destruction of the software industry.
 (Update 3/3/2012: one of my former employers, Yahoo!, has just broken that implicit promise Update 7/6/2012: but eventually settled.)

 I’ve come to the conclusion that software patents should go away.
 Not just mine, all of them.
 And I’m not alone.
 A significant number of software engineers, entrepreneurs, and venture capitalists in Silicon Valley share my opinion.
 From NPR’s This American Life: